 HPA axis dysregulation is a mouthful, but it’s pretty simple to explain.
 Essentially, the hormones involved in the HPA axis control the body’s reaction to stress, but when the body is overstressed for long periods of time, the hypothalamus stops producing the correct amount of hormones.
 The result?
 A whole host of symptoms like weight gain or loss, fatigue, anxiety, food cravings, depression, food allergies, poor memory, and insomnia.

-Going gluten-free has never been easier, but that doesn't mean that a Celiac disease diagnosis is easy to hear.
-Those with Celiac can't digest gluten protein, which is found in wheat products, rye, and barley.
+If you’re still asking “why am I gaining weight?” consider gluten as a possible reason.
+Going gluten-free has never been easier, but that doesn’t mean that a Celiac disease diagnosis is easy to hear.
+Those with Celiac can’t digest gluten protein, which is found in wheat products, rye, and barley.
 The body views gluten as a threat and launches an immune response in the small intestine which results in some pretty serious damage to the intestinal walls where nutrients are absorbed.

 Because of this damage, people with Celiac disease are unable to absorb or retain nutrients from their food.
 Along with a whole host of nasty reactions to gluten protein that include skin reactions and digestive issues, a gluten allergy may cause fatigue.
 This is simply because the body isn’t getting the vitamins and minerals it needs to function and thrive.
 In many cases a side effect of Celiac is also difficulty gaining weight, but some see weight gain due to higher cortisol levels in the body.